Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 3) The Final Blessing; which are administers by a suitably trained Monk or Sak Yant Ajarn.

 There is no disrespect getting a Sak Yant from these Sak Yant Masters, who have spent years learning the magical arts and live a life by over 200 spiritual rules to qualify to give Sak Yants.
-It is however disrespectful to ignore these qualities that make a Traditional Thai Tattoo real, and get a replica design only from a tattoo artist.
+It is however disrespectful to ignore these qualities that make a Traditional Thai Tattoo real, and get a replica art design only from a tattoo artist.
 The Sak Yant is special not because of the design, but because of the commitment to the magic and values it represents.

 2) Can Anyone get a Sak Yant Tattoo?